Home Fries poster

 The inciting incident occurs at 12 minutes when Dorian and Angus take jobs at Burger-Matic to spy on Sally, suspecting she knows something about their stepfather's death.
 The threat moves into Sally's daily life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Dorian chooses to pursue a genuine relationship with Sally rather than simply spy on her, crossing from duty to his family into following his own heart., moving from reaction to action.
+This illustrates the protagonist's commitment to Dorian chooses to pursue a genuine relationship with Sally rather than simply spy on her, crossing from duty to his family into following his own heart., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, The truth explodes: Sally learns Dorian and Angus killed her baby's father.
-Her trust is destroyed and Dorian's chance at love and redemption appears dead., indicates the protagonist at their lowest point.
+Her trust is destroyed and Dorian's chance at love and redemption appears dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Dorian chooses Sally and the baby over his toxic family, deciding to protect them and tell the complete truth regardless of consequences.
 He breaks free from family loyalty., demonstrating the transformation achieved throughout the journey.